nuxeo/doc.nuxeo.com-content/src/userdoc/searching-the-nuxeo-platform/quick-search.md

 ![]({{file name='search-box.png'}} ?w=314,h=42,border=true)

-Typing keywords in the search field and pressing the "Enter" key triggers a full-text search.
+Typing keywords in the search field and pressing the "Enter" key triggers a full-text search:

-{{! multiexcerpt name='full-text-search-user-desc'}}

-&nbsp;Full-text search follows the criteria below:

-*   Based on stemming
+*   Based on stemming,
-*   With AND operator (all words must be in the document)
+*   With AND operator (all words must be in the document),
-*   Searching on the title, the description and the content (text of a note, content of the main attachment of a file)
+*   Searching on the title, the description and the content (text of a note, content of the main attachment of a file).

-{{! /multiexcerpt}}

 **To search a document using quick search:**